CyberUltron-Nikhil/Cyberultron-AI/progress/till_1_05_2025/nikhil's_progress.md

 - in parallel created a plan on how to deploy the DDOS and Bot agents using flask and ngrok to test the agent and create the demo

+- created and finished setting up the flask server to serve the requests to the Agents API

+- Learning Elastic search with the help of a short course to make use of the network logs provided by yogesh in real time .

 - Coordinating with yogesh with the Log input , changing the deep learning model's input

 - The Agent is 80% finished and based on initial runs , it can successfully generate Rules Autonomously when a DDOS attack is detected .